Five dancers with animal masks wait their turn to perform at a tsechu in Bhutan.

 Mountain Lodge Resort

-Mountain Lodge is a stunning new stone and wood building with a light-filled restaurant and a luxurious lobby with roaring fireplace.
-Rooms are spacious, with modern bathrooms.
+Mountain Lodge is a stunning new stone and wood building with a light-filled restaurant and a fine rustic lobby with roaring fireplace.
+Rooms are spacious, with high ceilings, good linens, and modern bathrooms.
 The restaurant here is excellent also.

 Additional Details & Experiences